Skip to main content

 Modulating the Stress Response with Peptides

-Sermorelin, a synthetic analog of growth hormone-releasing hormone (GHRH), stimulates the anterior pituitary gland to release endogenous (GH).
+Sermorelin, a synthetic analog of growth hormone-releasing hormone (GHRH), stimulates the anterior pituitary gland to release endogenous growth hormone (GH).
 This physiological release, unlike exogenous GH administration, respects the body’s natural feedback mechanisms, promoting improved sleep quality, which directly impacts mood stability and cognitive function.

 Ipamorelin, a selective growth hormone secretagogue, similarly prompts GH release without significantly impacting other pituitary hormones like cortisol or prolactin, offering a cleaner modulation of the somatotropic axis.
 The combined effect of these peptides often supports a restorative physiological state.